sundeepbassi/djangopetblog/README.md

 # Introduction

 ## About Petblog

-This blog was created for a user who has an interest in animal welfare and people who loves their pets.
+This blog was created for a user who has an interest in animal welfare and for people who love their pets.

 The user has always had a passion in taking care of animals and rescuing animals that have been injured.
 The user usually uses social media to keep in touch with people that share an interest in animal welfare.